Summary

 Wikipedia Entry

-Frederick Stephen Upton (born April 23, 1953) is an American politician who served as a U.S. representative from Michigan from 1987 to 2023, representing the state’s 6th congressional district since 1993.
-He is a member of the Republican Party.
-His district, numbered as the 4th district from 1987 to 1993, was based in Kalamazoo and stretched along the Michigan-Indiana border in the southwestern part of the state.
+Frederick Stephen Upton (born April 23, 1953) is an American politician who served as a U.S. representative from Michigan from 1987 to 2023.
+A member of the Republican Party, he represented Kalamazoo and much of southwestern Michigan for 18 terms before retiring in 2023.[1]

 A former chairman of the Committee on Energy and Commerce, Upton has played a major role in shaping post-Obamacare health care legislation.
 He is the only person in American history to vote to impeach two presidents; he voted for the impeachment of Bill Clinton in 1998 and the second impeachment of Donald Trump in 2021, as one of ten Republicans who voted to impeach Trump.[2]
 After Sander Levin retired at the end of the 115th Congress, Upton became the dean of Michigan’s congressional delegation.